pingcap/tidb-lightning/docs/en_US/03-Checkpoints.md

 Checkpoints are saved in any databases compatible with MySQL 5.7 or above, including MariaDB and TiDB.
 By default the checkpoints are saved in the target database.

-When using the target database as the checkpoint storage, Lightning will be importing large amount of data at the same time.
-This will put extra stress on the target database and may sometimes lead to communication timeout.
+While using the target database as the checkpoint storage, Lightning is importing large amount of data at the same time.
+This puts extra stress on the target database and sometimes leads to communication timeout.
 Therefore, **we strongly recommend you install a temporary MySQL server to store these checkpoints**.
 This server can be installed on the same host as `tidb-lightning` and can be uninstalled after the importer progress is completed.